x4dr/Fen/endworld/mecha/systems/offensive.md

 ### Damage

 Damage is a single number.
+Baseline formula used during system development:
+`Damage = 10 + 3 × sqrt(gun mass in tons)`.
+This gives 13 at 1t, ~15 at 3t, 16 at 4t, 19 at 9t, 22 at 16t.
+Individual weapons may vary from this curve based on their role and tech tier.

 On a hit:
 1. Shields activate first (see [Shields](endworld/mecha/systems/shields)).
 2. Armor reduces remaining damage (see [Armor](endworld/mecha/systems/armor)).
 3. Remaining damage adds to the hit sector's **stress**.
 See [Sector Stress](endworld/combat#sector-stress).